 Golden, crisp and salty, Tostones are the favorite Dominican side dish.
 Best if consumed with meats, eggs, cheese, seafood and practically any other food you can think of.

-…They are Dominicans’ favorite side dish.
-Plantains in general are considered the ultimate Dominican food ingredient, to the point were a plantain is used as a symbol of patriotism by Dominican people who live in other countries.
+Tostones are Dominicans’ favorite side dish.
+Plantains, in general, are considered the ultimate Dominican food ingredient, to the point where a plantain is used as a symbol of patriotism by Dominican people who live in other countries.

 Once boiled, you can eat it in pieces or as mangú (mashed plantains).
 Fried can be made as plantain chips or Tostones.

-Tostones are fried plantain rounds, flatten and then fried again.
+Tostones are fried green plantain rounds, flatten and then fried again.

 How much simpler can this side dish be?
 What’s best is that you can eat it with practically anything.
 The versatility of the plantain is amazing.